learn-co-curriculum/cssi-3-jquery-html-forms-walkthrough/README.md

 There are even more elements to find and use - try searching for them!

-<a href='https://learn.co/lessons/cssi-3-jquery-html-forms-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-3-jquery-html-forms-walkthrough' title='Html Forms And Jquery'>Html Forms And Jquery</a> on Learn.co and start learning to code for free.</p>